 A domain name is the address (the URL) that visitors type into their browsers in order to access your blog.
 It represents you online and is your personal identity.
-Picking the right name and domain name that sticks with potential visitors and projects the message you want to convey can be one of the hardest parts of starting your online project.
-This article features three simple approaches to naming your blog that will break down this road block and make the process a bit easier for you.
+Picking the right name and domain name that sticks with potential visitors and projects the message you want to convey can be one of the biggest challenges when starting your blog.
+This article features three simple approaches to naming your blog that will break down this road block and make the process easier for you.
 I’ve also included links to tools that I find useful for discovering new and interesting words to work with.

 Characteristics of a good domain name

-- The name should be different from your competitors, it should be unique
+- The name should be different from your competitors, it should be unique, distinctive and available

-- It should be brief, simple and easy to spell and be pleasing to the eye
+- It should be short, simple, easy to spell and be pleasing to the eye

-- It should be catchy, easy to pronounce and easy to remember and natural in your mouth
+- It should be catchy, be easy to pronounce, easy to remember and natural in your mouth

 - It should be appropriate to your topic and should reflect on your messaging, but not so descriptive so it sounds generic

 - It should not feature numbers and hyphens